What is an SEO Audit? Essential Guide

-If you’re new to search engine optimization, you may have heard that performing an SEO audit can help you improve organic search visibility for your website – but what is an SEO audit exactly, and how do they help your website rank higher in the search engine results?
+If you’re new to search engine optimization, you may have heard that performing an SEO audit can help you improve organic search visibility for your website – but what is a SaaS SEO audit exactly, and how do they help your website rank higher in the search engine results?

 That’s exactly what you’ll learn in this guide.